annecmg/annecmg.github.io/index.md

 # News

+## September 2021

+* We are looking for a PhD student in deciphering the soil microbiome in intercropping!
+Forward the announcement to suitable candidates and apply here: <https://www.wur.nl/en/vacancy/PhD-Deciphering-the-soil-microbiome-for-optimized-intercropping.htm> Feel free to contact me for questions!

 ## August 2021

 * We are looking for a PhD student in plant virus genomics!
 Forward the announcement to suitable candidates and apply here: <https://www.academictransfer.com/en/303862/phd-position-virus-diversity-and-evolution-in-natural-plant-ecosystems/> Feel free to contact me for questions!